14 min read

 When you write with technical accuracy, you're making a contract with your reader:

-Break this contract, fake the medicine, hand-wave the journalism, generic the hockey, and the reader stops trusting the emotions too.
+Break this contract (fake the medicine, hand-wave the journalism, make the hockey generic) and the reader stops trusting the emotions too.

 Authentic hockey fiction isn't about showing off research.
 It's about creating a foundation solid enough to support real emotional stakes.